zcbepo/vue-cli-plugin-simple-template/README.md

 ## vue-cli-plugin-simple-template

-vue-cli-plugin-simple-template is a template plugin for most applications of my company.
+vue-cli-plugin-simple-template is a template plugin for most applications of my work.
+It is made to increase my working efficiency.

-it is based on vue, referenced [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin/)
+It is based on [vue](https://cn.vuejs.org/index.html), and I referenced [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin/)

 Usage:
 ```